DanGyi23/bookmark-mgr/README.md

 As a user,
 So I can see my bookmarks
 I want to be able to show a list of my bookmarks

+As a user,
+So I can store a url
+I want to add a bookmark to my bookmark manager

+As a user,
+So I can remove unwanted bookmarks
+I want to delete existing bookmarks

+As a user,
+So I can correct mistakes in my bookmarks
+I want to update/edit existing bookmarks
 ```

 #### Domain Models